jaimeiniesta/openmaize-phoenix/README.md

-# Openmaize-example
+# Openmaize-phoenix

-An example of using Openmaize, an authentication library, in a Phoenix web application.
+An example of using Openmaize authentication library in a Phoenix web application.

 To see how Openmaize is called, see the `config/dev.exs` and `web/router.ex`